cypress-io/cypress/system-tests/projects/migration-e2e-defaults/README.md

-An e2e project with all defaults, but no spec files.
+An e2e project with all defaults.
 We should not show the auto rename step - nothing to rename.

 Steps:

-- [ ] automatic file rename
+- [x] automatic file rename
 - [ ] manual file rename
 - [x] rename support
 - [x] update config file